bartificer/programming-by-stealth/docs/pbs42.md

 As usual, I’ve collected the code files for this instalment into a ZIP file which you can [download here](https://www.bartbusschots.ie/s/wp-content/uploads/2017/10/pbs42.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs42.zip).
 As well as the ZIP file, I’ve also published [a tagged release of the bartificer.ca.js code on GitHub](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-StartingPoint) which you’ll need for this instalment’s challenge.

-# Matching Postcast Episode 507
+# Matching Podcast Episode 507

 Listen Along: Chit Chat Accross the Pond Episode 507